achou022/Learning-React-PM/README.md

 # Learning-React-PM
+* Fullstack React Assignment
-* CRUD commands
+* CRUD commands with Mongoose for MongoDB
-* Modularizing Components
+* Modularized Components on frontend